Zingle/ios-sdk/README.md

 Model | Description
 --- | ---
 ZingleSDK | A singleton master object that holds the credentials, stateful information, and the distribution of notifications in the ZingleSDK.
 ZNGAccount | An Account is the master record for a Business that uses Zingle.
 As the developer you will be granted access to specific Accounts, and be provided the ability to perform operations on their behalf.
+An Account is a container for one or more Services.
-ZNGService | An Account is a container for Services.
-A Service is a distinct messaging center that contains collections of conversations.
+ZNGService | A Service is a distinct messaging center that contains collections of conversations with Contacts.
 ZNGPlan | Every Service must have an associated Plan.
 The plan defines the messaging limitations, features, and cost of the Zingle Service.
 ZNGContact | Contacts are customers to the Business.
 They are individuals that communicate in a two-way conversation with a Zingle Service.
 ZNGLabel | Labels are customizeable colored tags that can be applied to Contacts.
 Services may message all Contacts with a given Label for group messaging capabilities.